clarkfitzg/phd_research/milestones/proposals.md

 - reference classes (requires knowing the class of objects- maybe difficult)
 - manipulating environments (need to know class)

+__split apply functions__ are also interesting, ie. `split, by, aggregate`.
+We may be able to split the data structure before sending it in.

 __task parallelism__ This means representing the statements of the code, say a function body or a script, as a directed acyclic graph based on the implied dependencies.
 For a more complete description see my [writeup on